Archive for 2012

 My mother was always a mystery to me.
 The oldest child in a large, Irish Catholic family, she was a brilliant beauty whose musical gifts inspired everyone around her.

-I was the polar opposite: scrappy, frizzy-haired, crossed eyes, born to fearlessly question and bluntly challenge the world.
-Convinced throughout my childhood that I was adopted (I mean NO ONE could tell what Mom was really thinking) I wondered how I could possibly be related to such a refined, remote, creature.
-It became a lifelong quest for me to make sense of the distant dynamic between us.
+I was the polar opposite: scrappy, frizzy-haired, cross-eyed, born to bluntly question and challenge the world.
+I was convinced throughout my childhood that I was adopted; how could I possibly be related to such a refined, remote, creature?

-It’s probably no surprise that Mom gave up her solo career when she married.
-And she played very little music during the years she birthed and raised six children.
-I struggled for many years to accept the irony of the life she chose as opposed to the life she might have built.
+It was probably no surprise that Mom gave up her solo career when she married; and that she played very little music during the years she birthed and raised six children.
+I struggled for decades to understand the irony of the life she chose as opposed to the life she might have built.

 When I read Frank McCourt’s Angela’s Ashes in 1996, it opened a window of understanding that changed my view of my mother forever.
 Never has a book had such profound impact on my daily life.
 Not that Jeanne O’Sullivan and Frank McCourt shared similar childhoods… When young Frank was growing up in Limerick, as he wrote in the first chapter of Angela’s Ashes: “It was, of course, a miserable childhood: the happy childhood is hardly worth your while.
 Worse than the ordinary miserable childhood is the miserable Irish childhood, and worse yet is the miserable Irish Catholic childhood.”